Lei-Cong/Spin-Dependent-5th-Force-Limits/README.md

 ## Overview

-This repository contains datasets of constraints on spin-dependent exotic interactions, also referred to as the spin-dependent fifth force (SDFF), mediated by the exchange of a single boson of mass M between fermions X and Y. The fifth force refers to a new force beyond the existing [four fundamental forces](https://www2.lbl.gov/abc/wallchart/chapters/04/0.html) of nature.
-A SDFF is a force that depends on the spins of the involved fermions, similar to the magnetic force.
+This repository contains datasets of constraints on spin-dependent exotic interactions—also referred to as the spin-dependent fifth force (SDFF)—mediated by the exchange of a single boson of mass M between fermions X and Y. The fifth force refers to a new force beyond the existing  [four fundamental forces](https://www2.lbl.gov/abc/wallchart/chapters/04/0.html).
+An SDFF is a force that depends on the spins of the involved fermions, similar to the magnetic force.

 <figure style="text-align:center;">
   <img src="./Cover.png" alt="My Figure" width="400">
   <figcaption><b>Figure 1:</b> An exotic boson carrying a fifth force that depends on the spins of the involved fermions.</figcaption>
 </figure>

-The interactions are categorized into the following types:
+We categorize interactions into the following types:

 1. Axial-vector/vector, axial-vector/axial-vector, vector/vector.
 2. Pseudoscalar/scalar, pseudoscalar/pseudoscalar, scalar/scalar.
 3. Tensor/tensor, pseudotensor/tensor, and pseudotensor/pseudotensor.

-As a reference, one may consult the format of the exotic potentials presented in the RMP review: [Spin-Dependent Exotic Interactions](https://link.aps.org/doi/10.1103/RevModPhys.97.025005).
+For notation and operator definitions, see the RMP review: [Spin-Dependent Exotic Interactions](https://link.aps.org/doi/10.1103/RevModPhys.97.025005).

 The repository serves as a **live** webpage designed to present the latest experimental results.
 For contributions or to include your new results, please feel free to contact Dr. Lei Cong (congllzu@gmail.com), Dr. Wei Ji (weiji001@uni-mainz.de), or Prof. Dmitry Budker (budker@uni-mainz.de).